-Syntax Description hostname-length Sets the length of the hostname in the configuration prompt. number Maximum length of the hostname.
-The range is from 0 to 80.
-Command Default The system's prompt is not config gured for configuration on mode.
-Command Modes Global configuration (config) Command History Release Modification 15.0(1)M This command was 15.0(1)M. introduced in a release earlier than Cisco IOS Release Examples This example shows how to configure the system's prompt for configuration mode: Router(config)# prompt config hostname-leng yth 4 Related Commands Command Description prompt Customizes the CLI prompt.
+Syntax Description hostname-length Sets the length of the hostname in the configuration prompt. -, number Maximum length of the hostname.
+The range is from 0 to 80. ommand Default The system's prompt is not configured for configuration mode. mmand Modes Global configuration (config) ommand History Release Modification ommand History Release 15.0(1)M Modification This command was introduced in a release earlier than Cisco IOS Release 15.0(1)M. - 15.0(1)M This command was introduced in a release earlier than Cisco IOS This example shows This command was introduced in a release earlier than Cisco IOS Release 15.0(1)M. Command History Examples Related Commands This example shows This command was introduced in a release earlier than Cisco IOS Release 15.0(1)M.